stanislawbartkowski/ConnectPhoenix/README.md

 It is the example of how to connect and run simple queries against Phoenix service in a Kerberized environment.<br> Phoenix is a SQL engine on the top of Apache HBase.<br>
 https://phoenix.apache.org/server.html<br>
-The solution can be executed as Intellij IDEA project or as a standalone test.
+The solution can be executed as Intellij IDEA project or as a standalone test.<br>
+The test is using full JDBC client or thin client.
+In order to connect using thin client, Phoenix Query Server should be installed and running.

 # Files description